Harsger/ROOTpostprocessing/README.txt

- bin-values from specified 2D-histogram (ROOT::TH2 e.g. heat-maps) in the file, are shown (and saved as ROOT::TH1) and histogram is projected onto X and Y axis (column and row average, respectivly)
+ bin-values from specified 2D-histogram (ROOT::TH2 e.g. heat-maps) in the file, are shown (and saved as ROOT::TH1) and histogram is projected onto X and Y axis (column and row average, respectively)

  bins, columns and rows deviating the standard-devation times
  <thresholdfactor> from mean are written to text-files